Samuel Maverick: Marriage and return to Texas

 By the end of 1839, Maverick had purchased 41 lots.
 He assumed that there would be an influx of settlers eager to buy the land, but emigration slowed after 1838.
 Maverick received his Texas law license in November 1838 and began arguing cases in district court.
 In January 1839 he was elected the mayor of San Antonio.
 During his one-year term, he also acted as city treasurer and served as a precinct justice of the peace.
 For the next several years, Maverick spent a great deal of time away from home, either surveying frontier lands or traveling to New Orleans on business.
 He narrowly escaped death while on a surveying trip in late 1839.
 Because he had promised his wife that he would be home on a specific day, Maverick left the surveying camp early.
 Later that day, Comanches raided the camp and killed all but one person, who was scalped.

 Comanche raids were frequent in the San Antonio area, and Maverick joined the militia.
 When an attack was noticed, the church bell would ring, and Maverick and his fellow militia members would have to be ready to leave within 15 minutes.
 They would chase the raiders with the hopes of recovering captives and any stolen goods.
-Maverick participated in the Council House Fight on March 19, 1840, as the citizens of San Antonio attempted to capture or kill a band of Indians who had reneged on previous agreements to return captives.
+Maverick participated in the Council House Fight on March 19, 1840, as the citizens of San Antonio attempted to capture or kill Native Americans who had reneged on previous agreements to return captives.
 Two days after the fight, Maverick left for New Orleans, leaving his family under the protection of his wife's two brothers.
 During his trip, he collected money from rents on various properties and sold more of his lands in Alabama and South Carolina.
 He used the money to buy two years of provisions, which he shipped to Linnville.
-Before he could escort the goods to San Antonio, a band of Indians led by Buffalo Hump raided Linnville and destroyed all of the supplies.
+Before he could escort the goods to San Antonio, Native Americans led by Buffalo Hump raided Linnville and destroyed all of the supplies.